 If your complaint is about a service failure that happened more than 6 months ago, we will not be able to investigate it.

-How we handle your complaint - what happens next
+How we handle your Complaint

-How we aim to put things right following your complaint
+How we aim to put things right following your Complaint

 We will always aim to put things right if we have got something wrong.

 - Say sorry.

 - Inform you of the outcome of our investigation and aim to involve you in the decision on our intended actions.

 - Put in place any actions to sort out the issue.

 - Let you know what we have learnt from this, so we do not make the mistake again.